 May 31 2020 – Henrieta Haniskova

 We take it for grated that we can just stroll into the corner store and pick up a chocolate bar.
-Chocolate flavor is common and feels like a given in every cookie isle in the supermarket.
 But a solid chocolate as we know it has only been around for 170 years.
 Prior to that, chocolate, which was consumed in the form of a beverage was exclusively reserved for the wealthy elite and royalty.

-Are you starting to see the motive for our formulating choices?
-Cocoa butter is one of our main ingredients in our butters and balms and there is a very good reason for this that is not even related to how treasured and revered this beautiful plant and it's fruit is.
+Are you starting to see the motive for our brand name choice?
+Cocoa butter is one of the main ingredients in our butters and balms and there is a very good reason for this that is not even related to how treasured and revered this beautiful plant and it's fruit is.
 Yes, we love the smell.
-And another perk, its edible.
+Also another important perk, its edible!
 And we all know how busy those little hands can get and how surprisingly stealthy and fast they are just when you expect it the least.
 We also are aware of the need for a baby to explore the world with the mouth, the most sensitive part of the body.
 No wonder everything ends up in there.
-And the last thing you want is to spend the afternoon on the phone googling "what to do if my baby eats cosmetic cream".
-With Royal Heir you smile and make a joke, laugh it off and gently pry the tin from your baby's freakishly strong grip, so that you can have more for later.
+And the last thing you want is to spend the afternoon on the phone with the poison control.
+When using Royal Heir butters, all you need to do is smile and make a joke, laugh it off and gently pry the tin from your baby's freakishly strong grip, so that you can have more to use later.
 That's it!

 As early as 1500-400 BC, the community of The Olmecs discovered that the Cacao tree’s fruits were not only edible but that the fruit could be processed for a multitude of purposes.
 Over time, the Cacao fruit came to be known for its medicinal properties, being used to address intestinal infections and diarrhea, to regulate the thyroid, to reduce secretions, and to work as a mild stimulant.
 The tree’s young leaves were found to be advantageous for disinfecting wounds, while the peels of the beans were applied in remedies for diabetes as well as ailments affecting the liver, bladder, and kidneys.
 Cacao beans and leaves were brewed into concoctions for addressing cough, asthma, colic, loss of appetite, weakness, malaria, fractures, parasites, pneumonia, and poisoning.
 Lastly, the butter made of the beans was used to soothe and relieve fatigue, split lip, uncomfortable skin conditions, and burns.

 Cocoa butter is becoming increasingly costly.
-But still for a product to be labeled "chocolate' it must contain 100% cocoa butter in the United States.
+But still for a product to be labeled "chocolate' it must contain 100% Cocoa butter in the United States.
 The EU requires that alternative fats not exceed 5% of the total fat content.
+This is why you see "candy bar" not chocolate bar on some products.

 The main chemical constituents of Cocoa Butter are: Oleic Acids, Stearic Acid, Palmitic Acid, Linoleic Acid, Arachidic Acid, Palmitoleic Acid, Vitamin E, Vitamin K, alpha-Linolenic Acid, and Phytosterols (namely Stigmasterol).